Children: Delivering on Our Commitment

 Families, communities, and child welfare systems that are stable, caring, and strong are the best defenses against the effects of HIV/AIDS in the lives of children.
 PEPFAR supports child-centered, family-focused, community-based, and government-supported orphans and vulnerable children (OVC) programming that targets the full range of OVC needs at different developmental stages.
 Orphans and Vulnerable Children Fact Sheet»

 Children Living With HIV

-Globally, there are 2.1 million children living with HIV.
+Globally, there are 1.8 million children living with HIV.
 Without antiretroviral treatment, 50 percent of children living with HIV/AIDS would die before their second birthday, and 80 percent would die before their fifth birthday.
-Less than half of children living with HIV/AIDS are accessing life-saving treatment.
+Only half of children living with HIV/AIDS are accessing life-saving treatment.

 PEPFAR is delivering on our commitment to children, helping more of them to start their lives HIV-free and, if they are already infected, to remain AIDS-free and thrive.

 PEPFAR and the Children's Investment Fund Foundation (CIFF) jointly invested in the Accelerating Children's HIV/AIDS Treatment (ACT) initiative, a public-private partnership that has enabled 562,000 children to receive ART in the nine ACT high-priority countries in sub-Saharan Africa.

 Saving the lives of children with HIV is more than the right thing to do.
 It is the best way to cultivate healthy children who can pursue their dreams, grow economies, create jobs, and strengthen their communities for decades to come.
 PEPFAR works with implementing partners to ensure that the most vulnerable, at-risk children receive appropriate HIV testing and that children who test positive have access to life-saving services.
 Start Free, Stay Free, AIDS-Free Framework»